 When writing your skills section, in addition to the hard skills required by your role, make sure to include some examples of useful soft skills for working from home, such as:

 Working from home is a great lifestyle, and it is likely to become more and more common as the internet’s influence on the workplace continues to grow.
 Developing a great resume for remote positions may soon be integral to a successful career.
-If you are working on developing the perfect resume for remote jobs, VisualCV is offering a free Pro subscription to people impacted by COVID-19.
+If you are working on developing the perfect resume for remote jobs, our resume builder has the right templates for you.